duwamish-os/conifers-specs/README.md

-install the specs-lib using maven,
+install the conifers-specs using maven,

 ```
 mvn clean install